APIv2#

 # 2. Create the gateway and entry point

-gateway = ClientServer(java_parameters=JavaParameters(auto_convert=True))
+gateway = ClientServer(java_parameters=JavaParameters(auto_convert=True, auto_field=True))

 apiv2 = gateway.entry_point.apiv2